premanand-DL/multi-channel_audio_simulator/README.md

 #### Generate multi-channel audio from the stored RIR
 To generate multi-channel audio from the generated RIR, browse the stored RIR file(stored in .mat format).
 Choose the required number of source files from any desired folder.
-After all the source files are choosen, *Generate-multi channel audio* button will be enabled.
-This will generate the multi-channel audio and will be stored at *multi_audio* folder bu default.
+After all the source files are chosen, *Generate-multi channel audio* button will be enabled.
+This will generate the multi-channel audio and will be stored at *multi_audio* folder by default.

 ###
 Alternatively, to Generate the RIR from command line without running the GUI, using: